 The management team regularly reviews significant unobservable inputs and valuation adjustments.
-As a result of such review performed by the management as at 31 December 2021 no significant indicators were observed on the market, that would materially change the fair value of land and buildings as at 31 December 2021.
+As a result of such review performed by the management as at 31 December 2022 and 31 December 2021 no significant indicators were observed on the market, that would materially change the fair value of land and buildings as at 31 December 2022 and as at 31 December 2021.

-Carrying amount of land and buildings had no revaluations taken place as at 31 December 2021 would amount to GEL 490 thousand (2020: GEL 544 thousand).
+Carrying amount of land and buildings had no revaluations taken place as at 31 December 2022 would amount to GEL 320 thousand (2021: GEL 490 thousand).